-Chong Jia Wen, a second year PhD student from the Department of Chemical Engineering at University of Nottingham Malaysia, was recently awarded The Outstanding Postgraduate Researcher Award at the International Conference on Sustainable Biowaste Management 2021 (SBM2021).
+Chong Jia Wen, a second year PhD student from the Department of Chemical and Environmental Engineering at University of Nottingham Malaysia, was recently awarded The Outstanding Postgraduate Researcher Award at the International Conference on Sustainable Biowaste Management 2021 (SBM2021).
 She was one of six presenters to receive the award.

 The conference was hosted by Hong Kong Baptist University’s Institute of Bioresource and Agriculture and Sino-Forest Applied Research Centre for Pearl River Delta Environment and ran from 12 to 14 April 2021.
 Initially scheduled for 2020, the conference was postponed to April this year and took place online.